Credibility and trust are key components that make or break a financial advisory business.

 Recently, I watched a TED talk by Simon Sinek and was captivated by one particular comment: Trust is a feeling.

 His remark got me thinking about how to frame words that create feelings.
-Words financial advisors and other types of financial consultants can use on websites and social media channels to build credibility, ultimately creating feelings of trust.
+Words financial advisors and other financial consultants can use on websites and social media channels to build credibility, ultimately creating feelings of trust.

 What are feelings?